laro/Cilia/3 Advanced/1 Templates.md

 - Unexpected specialization selection.
 - Cryptic and hard-to-debug template errors, when specializations interact in complex ways.
 - ODR and visibility issues.

-Cilia follows the same rules for ADL and PTS as C++.
-While they are complex, their problems are "well known and understood", and matching C++ semantics is important for interop with existing C++ APIs and libraries.
-I try to avoid having different rules for Cilia and C++ classes.

 The problems with ADL are reduced a bit, as
 - modules limit accidental visibility by exporting only explicitly declared functions,